 The Comprehensive Plan identifies Stryker Avenue as a collector roadway, a designated truck route and an urban bus route.
 Stryker Avenue features one vehicle travel lane in each direction, parking on both sides of the street, and one signalized intersection at George Street.
-The average daily traffic (ADT) varies along Stryker Avenue, with counts of 1,000 vehicles between Winifred and George in 2016, 4,100 vehicles between George and Dodd in 2012, and 2,250 vehicles between Dodd and Annapolis in 2015.
+The average daily traffic (ADT) varies along Stryker Avenue, with counts of 1,000 vehicles between Winifred and George in 2016, 4,100 vehicles between George and Dodd in 2012, and 2,250 vehicles between Dodd and Annapolis, the southern border of Saint Paul, in 2015.